Fenwolf/SinsNotTragedies/Patches/Sticky Sprites/readme.md

 Usage:

 0. Back up your ROM!
 Always create a backup before applying any patch.
-I also highly recommend using Lunar Helper, which allows for safe unpatching/repatching in case something goes wrong.
+It is also highly recommend to use Lunar Helper, which allows for safe unpatching/repatching in case something goes wrong.
 1. Set !AlwaysEnabled to 1 if you would like sticky keys mechanics to apply to all levels.
 Note: If this is set, behavior cannot be overridden.
 2. If needed, change !FreeRAM to a different address.
 You should only need to do